gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 ![sha_digest_quickwatch.png](../images/wolfssl/sha_digest_quickwatch.png)

-Given the single-computation nature of the hardware acclerated hash content registers, note that even in a single-thread RTOS, multiple hashes may need to be computed concurrently.
+Given the single-computation nature of the hardware accelerated hash content registers, note that even in a single-thread RTOS, multiple hashes may need to be computed concurrently.
 This will cause the second one to fall back to software calculations.

 For example, in the ESP32 SSH to UART example, the non-blocking call to [wolfSSH_accept](https://github.com/gojimmypi/wolfssh/blob/713c7358501b9107d2e85a2a3f0e296a89a180ad/examples/ESP32-SSH-Server/main/ssh_server.c#L174) that is [started upon connection](https://github.com/gojimmypi/wolfssh/blob/713c7358501b9107d2e85a2a3f0e296a89a180ad/examples/ESP32-SSH-Server/main/ssh_server.c#L235)

-The `SendKexDhReply()` (Send Key Exchange Diffe-Hellman Key) hashes together multiple different items all in one big SHA256 hash result:
+The `SendKexDhReply()` (Send Key Exchange Diffie-Hellman Key) hashes together multiple different items all in one big SHA256 hash result:

 ![SendKexDhReply_hash_increments.png](../images/wolfssl/SendKexDhReply_hash_increments.png)